-The Cabinet of Linguistic Curiosities: A Yearbook of Forgotten Words
+THE Cabinet of Linguistic Curiosities: A Yearbook of forgotten words

-Within these pages you might leap back in time, learn about linguistic trivia, follow a curious thread or wonder at the web of connections in the English language.
+Open the Cabinet to leap back in time, learn about linguistic trivia, follow a curious thread or wonder at the web of connections in the English language.

 1 January quaaltagh (n.) the first person you meet on New Year’s Day